Banging Toolbox

-Unprocessed timber from Acacia vs Teak looks very similar.
-Both are hardwood species and both are durable lumber making for some long-lasting furniture.
-As such, especially to the untrained eye, distinguishing between the two can be hard.
+According to Aaron Barnett of BangingToolbox: Unprocessed timber from Acacia and Teak looks similar at first.
+Both are hardwood species, and both are durable types of lumber for making long-lasting furniture.
+To the untrained eye, distinguishing between the two can be hard at first.

-The scores of Acacia wood vs Teak on the Janka Hardness Scale are also rather close and Teak’s sapwood is sometimes confused with one of Acacia’s color variations, specifically those in the shade of amber.
+The scores of Acacia wood vs Teak on the Janka Hardness Scale are surprisingly close, and Teak’s sapwood can be confused with one of Acacia’s color variations, specifically wood in the shade of amber.

 Acacia